These cinnamon-pecan King Cake Cookies are made without gluten, oil, eggs, or dairy products and sprinkled with the colors of Mardi Gras.

 Everyone in my book group seemed to like the cookies, though it was hard to tell how many they ate because E kept sneaking in and stealing them.
 She agreed with me that the gluten-free flours gave them a slightly grassy taste that we’re not used to, but she liked them enough to give them 4 out of 5 crumbs on her Num-Crumb Scale™.
 Real King Cake is yeast-raised, more like a giant, round cinnamon roll than a regular cake, and though these cookies are cake-like, they’re really only similar to King Cake in spirit (and color scheme).
 If you’re interested in making the real thing, check out Kittee’s Vegan King Cake, which looks downright delicious.

-1/2 cup Bob’s Red Mill Gluten-Free All Purpose Blend
+- 1/2 cup Bob’s Red Mill Gluten-Free All Purpose Baking Flour

 Preheat oven to 375F.
 Process the pecans in a food processor until finely chopped but not powdered.
 Remove crushed pecans to a bowl and add the tofu to the processor.
 Process until almost smooth.

 Mix the pecans, flours, xanthan gum, baking soda, salt, cinnamon, and sugar in a mixing bowl.
 Add the tofu and vanilla and begin to stir.
 Add water by the tablespoon until all the dry ingredients are incorporated and a heavy dough forms.
 Be careful not to add too much water.